yzhq97/transmomo.pytorch/README.md

 ## Acknowledgement

-This repository is partly based Rundi Wu's [Learning Character-Agnostic Motion for Motion Retargeting in 2D](https://motionretargeting2d.github.io/) and Xun Huang's [MUNIT: Multimodal UNsupervised Image-to-image Translation](https://github.com/NVlabs/MUNIT).
+This repository is partly based on Rundi Wu's [Learning Character-Agnostic Motion for Motion Retargeting in 2D](https://motionretargeting2d.github.io/) and Xun Huang's [MUNIT: Multimodal UNsupervised Image-to-image Translation](https://github.com/NVlabs/MUNIT).
+The skeleton-to-rendering part is based on [Everybody Dance Now](https://carolineec.github.io/everybody_dance_now/).
 We sincerely thank them for their inspiration and contribution to the community.